siweizhang9/DECapstone/README.md

 ## Airflow ETL Project
 This is an ETL (Extract, Transform, Load) project that loads and transforms data in Redshift with Airflow.
 This project has customized Airflow operators: stage_redshift.py, load_dimensions.py, load_fact.py, and data_quality.py.
 The project consists of the following files:

-* main.py - the main DAG (Directed Acyclic Graph) file that defines the tasks and dependencies for the ETL process.
+* dags/main.py - the main DAG (Directed Acyclic Graph) file that defines the tasks and dependencies for the ETL process.
-* sql_queries.py - contains all the SQL statements used in the project.
+* helpers/sql_queries.py - contains all the SQL statements used in the project.
-* helpers.py - contains helper functions used in the project.
 * plugins/operators/stage_redshift.py - the Airflow custom operator for staging data in Redshift.
 * plugins/operators/load_dimensions.py - the Airflow custom operator for loading dimensional data in Redshift.
 * plugins/operators/load_fact.py - the Airflow custom operator for loading fact data in Redshift.